douglasgreen/outlines/language/esperanto/wordlist.en.md

-funkciistaro - staff, group of officials funkcii - to function funkcio - function fuzia - (skip, not an Esperanto word) gajnante - gaining galilei - (skip, not an Esperanto word)
+funkciistaro - staff, group of officials funkcii - to function funkcio - function gajnante - gaining
 Galileo - Galileo
 gama - gamma
 gamo - range, spectrum
-garantii - (skip, not an Esperanto word) garanti - to guarantee gardi - to guard, to watch gastigi - to host
+garanti - to guarantee
+gardi - to guard, to watch
+gastigi - to host